-Punitive damages are especially common in:
+Punitive damages are especially common for cases that involve:

 - Drunk driving accidents